About Psoriatic Arthritis

 Moderate to Severe Rheumatoid Arthritis (RA)

-ENBREL is indicated for reducing signs and symptoms, keeping joint damage from getting worse, and improving physical function in patients with moderate to severe rheumatoid arthritis.
+ENBREL is indicated for reducing signs and symptoms, keeping joint damage from getting worse, and improving physical function in patients with moderately to severely active rheumatoid arthritis.
 ENBREL can be taken with methotrexate or used alone.

 Moderately to Severely Active Polyarticular Juvenile Idiopathic Arthritis (JIA)